 Every year I edit this recipe as I follow it myself and update the PRINTABLE RECIPE CARD AT THE END OF THIS POST!

 2 lb raisins

 (The original recipe called for white and dark raisins but I use different types of raisins available in my local market to total 2 pounds and provide a variety of texture and appearance- I use Thompson, Golden and Sultana)

 (This is generally a mixture of candied mixed fruit peel and candied red and green cherries.
 Every year what I find in store varies – one year there was no candied fruit peel and I just used cherries.
 My husband says when he was growing up he used to pick the cherries out of the mixture that was marinating – to his mother’s distress.
 I watched as our youngest came boy and grabbed a few cherries from the pot – like father, like son – I think his Grandmother would smile.)

 1/2 cup chopped pecans

-The recipe originally called for 1/2 cup grape juice and brandy combination – but 4 pounds of raisins and fruit is a BIG BOWL of fruit – so a half a cup or a cup won’t cover the fruit – I used 3/4 of a liter of grape juice and 2 cups of Brandy to soak the fruit initially, and then I saved the rest of the juice and brandy (from a 750ml bottle) for soaking the fruitcake after the baking – I may have sipped a bit though)
+(I used of 2 cups of grape juice and 2 cups of Brandy to soak the fruit initially, and then I saved the rest of the juice and brandy (from 750ml bottles) for soaking the fruitcake after the baking – I may have sipped a bit though.

 1 cup butter